 - Blogging is not for people who lack self-discipline.
 You will quit in no time.
 So assess your attributes and ask around as to what it takes to be a successful or promising digital publisher before you begin.

 - Finally, blogging is the introvert’s greatest source of redemption.
 If you’re an introvert like yours truly, you will know what I mean by that.
-Blogging makes the blogger live in his own world of virtual friends and colleagues, learning classrooms, research libraries and what have you!
+Blogging makes the blogger live in their own world of virtual friends and colleagues, learning classrooms, research libraries and what have you!

 The above are just a minute slice of all the wonderful and not-so-palatable discoveries I’ve so far made about blogging.